What Is Google Cloud Platform?

 What Is Google Cloud Platform Used For?

 Google Cloud Platform offers virtual machine (VM) deployments, similar to AWS and Azure.
 Because Google invented Kubernetes, GCP is often seen as forefront of containerized applications.
 It is a first-class citizen when it comes to newer versions, integrations, etc. GCP resources are able to support a component-based or microservices model.
-This works well for backend, mobile, and web applications.
+This works well for cloud enterprise deployments for backend, mobile, and web applications.

 Because GCP tracks resources and charges you based on a per-second basis, it is often the cloud of choice for small teams looking to get started quickly.